sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 name = "Michael Maitland"
 link = "https://michaelmaitland.com"
 +++
 Building a compiler for Xi is the main project in [CS 4120](https://www.cs.cornell.edu/courses/cs4120/) at Cornell.
 The final assignment, now discontinued, is to extend the compiler to support feaures of the [Xi++ Language Specification](https://www.cs.cornell.edu/courses/cs4120/2019sp/project/oolang.pdf) such as object-oriented programing.
 Our project is an implementation of these features on Michael's compiler created for CS 4120.
+Our project is [here](https://github.com/Yasgur99/xic/pull/5).

 # Lexing
 For lexing, there are 5 new syntax elements that we need to handle, listed below: